QinisoMazibuko/example-k8s-infra-template/README.md

 # infra-template

 This repository serves as a GitHub template for infrastructure manifests designed to integrate seamlessly with the existing example GitOps process managed by ArgoCD.
-It provides a standardized structure and files to help deploy services to the EKS cluster efficiently.
+It provides a standardized structure and files to help deploy services to an EKS cluster efficiently.

 ## Table of Contents